Amin-MAG/My-Notes/Golang/Goroutines.md

 The `sync.Pool` package in Go provides a simple mechanism for managing a pool of temporary objects, such as frequently allocated but short-lived objects like buffers or goroutines.
 The primary purpose of `sync.Pool` is to reduce memory allocation overhead and improve performance by reusing objects from a pool instead of allocating new ones each time they are needed.

+> `sync.Pool` adopts a strategy of "**allocate on demand, recycle after use**".
+>

+## Core Problem Solved

+- **Object creation overhead**: Initialization of complex objects may involve time-consuming operations such as memory allocation and resource loading
+- **GC pressure**: A large number of temporary objects increases the burden on the garbage collector
+- **Concurrency safety**: Traditional object pools require manual implementation of locking mechanisms, while `sync.Pool` has built-in concurrency safety support

 ## Key Features

 Here are some key features and purposes of the `sync.Pool` package: